The Death Railway (Kanchanaburi Line)

 Route Engineering Challenges

-• Wooden trestle viaducts on cliff faces — original 1943 construction, load-restricted sections
+• Wooden trestle viaducts on cliff faces — original 1943 construction on the Wang Pho (~300 m, 55 arches) and Wampo sections, load-restricted to 30 km/h on trestle bearings

-• Limited maintenance on wooden sleeper sections through jungle
+• Limited maintenance on wooden sleeper sections through the jungle — slow orders in force on the cliff-side trestles all year round

 Railway Age